Max Crocombe: International career

-New Zealand Under-20s
+Youth

 On 22 January 2013, Crocombe was called up to the provisional New Zealand under-20s squad for the 2013 OFC U-20 Championship in Fiji, the regional qualifying tournament for the 2013 FIFA U-20 World Cup.
 He was confirmed in the final squad of 20 on 20 February 2013 and made his debut in the 1–0 win over Vanuatu.
 Crocombe kept clean sheets in both his appearances and was voted the best goalkeeper of the tournament, earning him the Golden Glove Award.

 He was confirmed in the New Zealand under-20 squad for the 2013 FIFA U-20 World Cup in Turkey and was described as a key player for the team.
 Crocombe played in two of New Zealand's games as the team exited the competition at the group stage.

-New Zealand Under-23s

 In June 2015, Crocombe was included in the New Zealand under-23s squad for the Pacific Games, which was used as a qualifying tournament for the 2016 Summer Olympics.
 Crocombe kept 4 clean sheets in 4 games before New Zealand were disqualified from the tournament for fielding an ineligible player.

-Senior Team
+Senior

-In March 2015, Crocombe was called up to the full New Zealand squad for a friendly against South Korea.
-A year later he was included in the senior squad for the 2016 OFC Nations Cup.
+In March 2015, Crocombe was called up to the full New Zealand national team squad for a friendly against South Korea.
+A year later, he was included in the senior squad for the 2016 OFC Nations Cup.
 He made his full international debut for the All Whites in a friendly against Canada in March 2018.

+In 2019 Max was targeted as a top prospect for the Cook Islands, after returning to Oceania with Brisbane Roar.

+On 6 June 2023, after a spell away from the team, Crocombe was called up to the New Zealand squad for friendlies against Sweden and Qatar.
+Crocombe started the game against Qatar which was abandoned at half time when the New Zealand players refused to play the second half after Michael Boxall was alleged to have been racially abused by one of the Qatari players, New Zealand had been leading 1–0.

+Crocombe won the Golden Glove award at the 2024 OFC Men's Nations Cup having conceding no goals in the tournament.
+He started in goal for the majority of New Zealand's successful qualification campaign for the 2026 FIFA World Cup.